A rejection is nothing more than a necessary step in the pursuit of success.

 How is this hurting me?

-This now gives you enough information about your fear that you can work with.
-Your next step is to identify more resourceful behaviors that you might be able to use instead to help you work through the fear of rejection.
+This should now give you enough information about your fear.
+Your next step is to identify more resourceful behaviors that could be used to help you work through this fear in optimal ways.
 Ask yourself:

 How else could I approach this situation?